PROGRAM DIRECTOR’S STATEMENT

 The Open Scholarship Initiative grew from a conversation about the future of open access on the ACRL listserv in the Fall of 2014.
 It officially took form in early 2015 thanks to support from the library and communications teams at George Mason University (arranged by Eric Olson), and to a pledge of financial support from UNESCO (arranged by Bhanu Neupane).

-OSI’s 2020 work was largely unaffected by the pandemic, save for belt-tightening on the part of sponsors.
-We continued our research, writing, and outreach work, publishing several major policy papers and speaking about the future of scholarly communication at several virtual conferences.
+OSI’s 2021 work continued where 2020 left off, with the publishing of major policy papers and numerous speaking engagements at virtual conferences around the world.
 We also continued to work closely with UNESCO on the development of UNESCO’s open science policy.

-Thank you to all the OSI participants who contributed to this year’s discussions and efforts.
+Thank you to all the OSI participants who contributed to 2021’s discussions and efforts.
 Thank you as well to the Science Communication Institute (SCI) board for allowing me to continue to devote full-time work to OSI.

 Program director, OSI